umn-impish/umn-detector-code/docs/usage-guide.md

 # How to install and run IMPRESS / EXACT / IMPISH flight code

-This guide will show you how to setup the flight code on a newly-wiped Raspberry Pi.
+This guide will show you how to set up the flight code on a newly-wiped Raspberry Pi.

 We recommend running this code on a 64-bit Raspberry Pi 3 board.